WINC: Wireless Networks within

 We accept exceptional candidates on a continued basis.

-So, even if the offers are expired formally, feel free to send your CV and transcript if you are interested.
+So if you are interested, feel free to send your CV and transcript anytime.

 Computing systems are ubiquitous in our daily life and have transformed the way we learn, work, or communicate with each other, to the point that progress is intimately tied to the improvements brought by new generations of the processors that lie at the heart of these systems.